Jamesf95/Tmdb-browser/README.md

 # TMDB Browser

+This is a small SwiftUI app that communicates with the TMDB API and displays a list of movies.

 ## API Key

 This project requires an API key.
 One can be created on [the TMDB website](https://developer.themoviedb.org/docs/getting-started).